-Are Honey Bees Endangered ?
-The Facts
+Are Honey Bees Endangered?

 With a word like “danger” in the middle, we can safely assume that “endangered” is something to be approached with caution.
 It implies that there is a problem – and this is certainly true for many insects.